 - 401(k) plans, stocks, and bonds

 Equitable distribution in North Carolina is a complex process with many moving parts.
-However, an experienced equitable distribution attorney in Monroe, NC or mediator can help find a resolution on how to divide martial property amid a divorce.
+However, an experienced equitable distribution attorney in Monroe, NC or mediator can help find a resolution on how to divide marital property amid a divorce.

 With decades of family law experience, a certified Family Financial Mediator, and a Board-Certified Specialist in Family Law, you want Perry, Bundy, Plyler & Long, LLP, in your corner when going through the process of Equitable Distribution.
 Call us at 704-289-2519 to learn about our mediation services or to speak to one of our divorce attorneys.